NetAppLabs/genai-toolkit-deployments/README.md

 just install /path/to/your/dataset/directory,/path/to/your/second/dataset/directory
 ```

-After the toolkit starts up use `localhost` to access the UI in your preferred browser or to make direct API calls.
+After the toolkit starts up, use `localhost` to access the UI in your preferred browser or to make direct API calls.

 ### Advanced